KestrelInstitute/Specware/Provers/ProofChecker/README.txt

 directory.
 The document is referred to as "LD" (for "Logic Document") in the comments in the files.

-The proof checker developed a few months ago is currently being revised to reflect recent simplifying changes in the definition of the Metaslang logic in LD.
-At this moment, all the old files have been removed from the CVS repository but only some of the new files have been added.
-As a result, this directory currently contains only part of the proof checker.
-The remaining new files will be added as soon as they are available.

-External code that uses (what is currently available of) the proof checker should only import the top-level spec Spec.
-All other specs in this directory are auxiliary and should not be directly referenced by external code.
+External code that uses the proof checker should only import the top-level spec Spec.
+All the other specs in this directory are auxiliary and should not be directly referenced by external code.
 This restriction is meant to isolate external code from certain changes in the proof checker, e.g. if a spec imported by spec Spec were renamed.
 In other words, spec Spec is public, while the other specs in this directory are private (to the proof checker).

 External code that imports spec Spec should directly reference only some of the types and ops available in spec Spec (i.e. introduced in the specs that